Can a Realtor Represent Two Buyers on the Same Property?

 Related Article: Is it Ethical for a Realtor to Represent Both the Buyer and Seller?

-The realtor must act impartially and not show favouritism towards either party.
-They must disclose all relevant information about the property to both parties and ensure that both parties are aware of any potential issues that may arise during the transaction.
+The realtor must act impartially, never showing favoritism towards one buyer over another.
+They must disclose all relevant, non-confidential information about the property to both parties.
+They also ensure both parties are fully aware of any potential issues that may arise during the transaction, maintaining a level playing field.

-What Are the Potential Implications of Dual Agency?
+What Are the Potential Implications of Multiple Buyer Representation?

-Dual agency can create potential conflicts of interest for the realtor, the buyer, and the seller.
-Here are some of the potential implications of dual agency:
+Multiple buyer representation can create potential conflicts of interest for the realtor and for each buyer.
+Here are some of the potential implications:

 Confidentiality

-In a dual agency situation, the realtor must keep confidential information about one party from the other party.
-This can be challenging, as the realtor may know information that is relevant to both parties.
+In a multiple buyer situation, the realtor must protect confidential information about one buyer from the other buyers.
+This becomes challenging, as the realtor may possess information relevant to all parties, such as one buyer’s maximum offer or motivation.
+Maintaining strict confidentiality for each client is paramount.

 Negotiation